Table of Contents

 Conclusion

-Regardless of where you fall on the Stripe vs. Chargify divide, you need to monitor the flow of cash in and out of your online payment processor.
+Regardless of where you fall on the Stripe vs. Chargify divide, you need to monitor the cash flow in and out of your online payment processor.

 That’s why Baremetrics has built a powerful, user-friendly Stripe analytics tool for capturing and analyzing insights and trends from the Stripe platform, helping you make smarter, data-driven predictions and decisions.